Body dysmorphic disorder and face processing

-Body Dysmorphic Disorder (BDD) is a mental disorder where an individual becomes fixated on an exaggerated flaw in their image to the point that it interferes with their daily lives.
-Current research shows that BDD patients have deficits in visual processing of faces and bodies, such that they rely on local processing over global processing.
-For reference, local processing is defined as detail-oriented, whereas global processing is defined as holistic.
-The typical person processes faces as a whole by using global processing.
-This reliance on local processing may be influencing BDD patients to focus on minute flaws in their appearance, which prolongs their symptomatology.
-Furthermore, BDD patients are more likely to incorrectly perceive facial expressions as negative, further contributing to their emotional symptoms.
-Well-known treatments for BDD, such as cognitive behavioural therapy (CBT) and pharmacotherapy, are effective treatments; however, they do not target the patient’s visual processing deficits.
-Targeting the visual processing deficits could help alleviate the symptoms of BDD, as well as decrease the chance of relapse.
-Future research should target the BDD patients’ distressing symptoms, as well as their visual processing deficits, to create a better treatment program.
+Body dysmorphic disorder (BDD) is a mental disorder where an individual becomes so fixated on an exaggerated flaw in their image that it interferes with their daily lives.
+Current research shows that patients with BDD have deficits in visually processing faces and bodies, such that they rely on local (detail-oriented) processing.
+By contrast, the typical person processes faces as a whole using global (holistic) processing.
+This reliance on local processing may be a mechanism through which patients with BDD focus on minute flaws in their appearance, exacerbating their symptomatology.
+Furthermore, patients with BDD are more likely to incorrectly perceive others’ facial expressions as being negative, further contributing to their emotional symptoms.
+Well-known treatments for BDD, such as cognitive behavioural therapy (CBT) and pharmacotherapy, are effective, but do not target the patient’s visual processing deficits.
+Targeting the visual processing deficits could help alleviate the symptoms of BDD and decrease the chances of relapse.
+Future research should target BDD’s distressing symptoms and visual processing deficits, creating a better treatment program.

 Published